 - The Drinks: If you are going to binge on food, you might as well add some wine, beer or interesting cocktails to the splurge.
 I was happy to see that the lines for drinks weren’t quite as long as the lines for food.
 I had a vodka pineapple juice.
 My friends had wine and beer.
 There was even ice cream made with alcohol but I didn’t feel like mixing the two.
 I’m a purist that way.

-- The Entertainment: Aside from the music, there were plenty of other things to do.
+- The Entertainment: There were plenty of other things to enjoy at the Grub fest.
 I saw a number of cooking demonstrations, food demos and vendors selling a variety of food related items.
 Of course they were all handing out plenty of free samples.
 As I stuffed my face I had that after Thanksgiving feeling and was wishing I had warn my stretch pants!

 - The People: Aside from a few line cutters and some general pushiness in the food lines, the people were a lot of fun.
 It was mostly a millennial crowd that was obviously there to party.
 I saw only a few kids but I wouldn’t recommend taking them to the Grub Fest.
 I smelled some green bud in the air more than once.
 I also met a couple of guys from France but I couldn’t hear most of what they were trying to say because of the loud music.
 But it didn’t really matter.
 We were all there to have a blast and that is exactly what we did!
 If you ever travel to India, I highly recommend attending the Grub Fest.